posm/posm-build/live/README.md

 This will produce `posm.iso`.
 If you'd like the SuperPOSM or `aux` variants, use `make superposm.iso` or `make posm-aux.iso`.

+After running `make` (either failure or success) and before running `make` again you will want to run `make clean`.
+So a sample workflow might be:
+1. `make`
+2. Copy out the posm.iso file
+3. `make clean superposm.iso`
+4. Copy out the superposm.iso file

 The git repo and branch used to bootstrap the installer can be provided as environment variables, allowing for builds containing experimental features: